SynchroLabs/ParseAutoPilot/README.md

 Your services will be available at your normal CNS addresses (as "parse" and "dashboard").

 Before deploying anything publicly or to production you will want to update the APPLICATION_ID and MASTER_KEY values in .env, as well as enable (and require) SSL for both the Parse API server and Parse Dashboard.

+TODO:

+- [ ] Add Promethius telemetry to appropriate containers
+- [ ] Add Nginx to support reverse proxy TLS/SSL for Parse Server and Dashboard
+- [ ] Add Parse Dashboard health check
+- [ ] Add Redis and configure Parse "Cache Adapter" to use same (no need for persistence)
+- [ ] Back up MongoDB to Manta (persistence)
+- [ ] Implement Parse "File Adapter" for Manta (so user files will be stored there instead of MongoDB)
+- [ ] Consider jumping on: https://github.com/ParsePlatform/parse-dashboard/issues/81 so that you can create/edit Cloud Code via the Parse Dashboard